Dryisdell History, Family Crest & Coats of Arms

 The Church of Dryfesdale was dedicated to St Cuthbert in 1116.
 One of the first records of the name was Gawine Dryfesdale and John Dryesdale in 1499 "for thare being aganis the Kingis hienes in the battell and feyld committit besyde Striuelin one Sanct Barnabeis day."

-Important Dates for the Dryisdell family
+Early History of the Dryisdell family

 This web page shows only a small excerpt of our Dryisdell research.
 Another 138 words (10 lines of text) are included under the topic Early Dryisdell History in all our PDF Extended History products and printed products wherever possible.